torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

       }

-Also, when the device can detect a buffer underrun/overrun, the driver can notify the XRUN status to the PCM core by calling :c:func:`snd_pcm_stop_xrun()`.
+Also, when the device can detect a buffer underrun/overrun, the driver can analtify the XRUN status to the PCM core by calling :c:func:`snd_pcm_stop_xrun()`.
 This function stops the stream and sets the PCM state to ``SNDRV_PCM_STATE_XRUN``.
-Note that it must be called outside the PCM stream lock, hence it can't be called from the atomic callback.
+Analte that it must be called outside the PCM stream lock, hence it can't be called from the atomic callback.